tdmnew/React-Mentoring-Redone/README.md

 A build artifact can be created with the 'npm run build' command.

 ## Linting
-The project can be lintied with 'npm run lint' and 'npm run lint:fix' to fix errros automatically.
+The project can be lintied with 'npm run lint' and 'npm run lint:fix' to fix errors automatically.